ST10471529/Mealapp/README.md

 ### Purpose:
 The main goal of this app is to allow the user to simply acces the app since they are struggling to decide on what to eat.
-They simply just insert the time of day and a meal will pop up for them giving them quick and easy results without thinking to much about what they want to eat.
+They simply just insert the time of day and a meal will pop up for them giving them quick and easy results without thinking to much about what they would like to eat.

 ### Key Features:
-- Feature 1: Display the meal based of the time inserted.
+- Feature 1: Display's the meal based of the time inserted by the user.
-- Feature 2: Display each meal from morning all the way to dinner and dessert.
+- Feature 2: Display's each meal from morning all the way to dinner and dessert for those who wants dessert too.
-- Feature 3: Ease of access to all the meals the app will provide to the user and the ease of movement between the apps pages aswell as resetting app funtionalities and exiting the app.
+- Feature 3: Ease of access to all the meals the app will provide to the user and the ease of movement between the apps pages aswell as resetting app funtionalities and exiting the app with no issues.

 With these features of the app intergrated, it provides ease of use to the user which allows the simplicity of operating the app.
 ```